arangodb/oskar/README.md

 ### Results

-Under linux:
+Under Linux:

 - RPM, Debian and tar.gz
 - server and client
 - community and enterprise
 - html snippets for debian, rpm, generic linux

-Under MacOSX:
+Under macOS:

 - DMG and tar.gz
 - community and enterprise
-- html snippets for macosx
+- html snippets for macOS

 ## Internals